truchas/truchas/doc/reference-manual/rade/ENCLOSURE_Namelist.rst

 ignore_block_IDs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-list of element blocks to mask-off from the mesh
+List of element blocks to mask-off from the mesh.

 :Type: integer list
 :Default: none